tcamise-gpsw/wifi_aware_investigation/ios/README.md

 ### Software

 - macOS Ventura or later
-- Xcode 16.0 or later
+- Xcode 16.0 or later (with iOS SDK 18.0+)
 - Active Apple Developer account

+⚠️ **Framework Availability Note**: As of November 2025, the WiFiAware framework is not yet available in the standard Xcode SDK (tested with iOS SDK 18.5).
+The project currently uses stub implementations to allow compilation.
+Once Apple releases the framework (likely requiring entitlement approval), the stubs can be replaced with `import WiFiAware`.

 ## Device Compatibility